 Personhood in the Hebrew Bible

-A few years ago, I was teaching a course on the first five books of the Bible.
+Some years ago, I was teaching a course on the first five books of the Bible.
 When the class session on the 10 plagues in Exodus came around, an interesting discussion ensued among the students about the plague of the firstborn and whether or not the Israelite deity was morally justified in killing Egyptian babies.
 After some handwringing, one student in the class chimed in: “Since they were babies, they were innocent, so they went straight to heaven.”
 His friend then replied flatly, “By that logic, abortion is the best thing ever invented.”

 My students were getting at something important in this awkward exchange.
 The Book of Exodus presumably reflects the views of its Israelite authors on their deity, morality, and the like.
 Why, we then have to ask, would the Israelites have imagined their deity Yahweh slaughtering children for sins the children themselves had not committed?
 If they thought children could be killed for the transgressions of others, did they even think children were persons with any type of rights?